wsdfhjxc/virtual-desktop-bar/KWIN.md

     // All windows from currentDesktop will be moved to currentDesktop - 1.
     // All windows from currentDesktop - 1 will be moved to currentDesktop.

-    // Temporarily ignore KWin signals related to window desktop changes.
+    // Stop processing KWin signals related to window desktop changes.
+    // If you keep track of available windows, update your data structures.
     // If you have an array of desktops containing window objects, relocate them.
     // For a tiling script, if you keep track of tiling layouts, relocate them as well.
     // Basically, everything regarding your data structures that is tied to currentDesktop
-    // should be now tied to currentDesktop - 1, and everything tied to currentDesktop - 1
+    // should be now tied to currentDesktop - 1, and vice versa, that is, everything tied
-    // should be now tied to currentDesktop.
+    // to currentDesktop - 1 should be now tied to currentDesktop.
 });

 KWin.registerShortcut("VDB-Event-MoveCurrentDesktopToLeft-After", "", "", function() {
     // The current desktop has been swapped with currentDesktop - 1.
     // All windows from these desktops have been moved.

-    // Restore previously disabled capturing of KWin signals.
+    // Restore previously stopped processing of KWin signals.
 });

 KWin.registerShortcut("VDB-Event-MoveCurrentDesktopToRight-Before", "", "", function() {
     // The current desktop is going to be swapped with currentDesktop + 1.
-    // Similar as the left variant, just different direction.
+    // Similar to the left variant, just different direction.
 });

-registerShortcut("VDB-Event-MoveCurrentDesktopToRight-After", "", "", function() {
+Kwin.registerShortcut("VDB-Event-MoveCurrentDesktopToRight-After", "", "", function() {
-    // Similar as the left variant, just different direction.
+    // Similar to the left variant, just different direction.
+});

+KWin.registerShortcut("VDB-Event-RemoveEmptyDesktops-Before", "", "", function() {
+    // All empty desktops, except one, are going to be removed.
+    // Empty desktop with the lowest number is the one to be spared.
+    // Windows from desktops past that one desktop will be moved back.
+    // Total number of desktops will be reduced by number of empty desktops - 1.

+    // This event is quite similar to the current desktop removal.
+    // Stop processing KWin signals related to window desktop changes.
+    // Find and identify the empty desktop with the lowest number.
+    // Find and identify the remaining empty desktops, put them in an array.
+    // For each desktop in the array, update your data structures and adjust
+    // everything that is tied to a particular desktop number, just like in
+    // the RemoveCurrentDesktop-Before event.
+Adjusting window desktop changes
+    // is not really important here, because only empty desktops will be removed.
+});

+KWin.registerShortcut("VDB-Event-RemoveEmptyDesktops-After", "", "", function() {
+    // All empty desktops, except one, have been removed.
+    // Windows from desktops past that one desktop have been moved.

+    // Restore previously stopped processing of KWin signals.
 });
 ```